SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * **_When_** I post a picture to Instagram **_then_** post it as an actual picture in Twitter.
 * **_When_** I get a new subscriber in Mailchimp, _then_ add them to HubSpot as a new contact
 * **_When_** someone fills out a form in Airtable, **_then_** send me an alert in Slack
+* When someone buys something in Shopify, then

 The possibilities are endless and when every moment counts in the business day, Zapier helps cut out the busywork.

-The only downside about using Zapier is that it may be a bit confusing if you don't document your automations.
-I keep track of Automations in Evernote and have no problems related to automations.

 ### What's new in Zapier 2018?

 IF/THEN logic allows you to add conditional logic inside of your automations!
 This is a big deal when you want automations to take place only in certain situations.

+The only downside about using Zapier is that it may be a bit confusing if you don't document your automations.
+I keep track of Automations in Evernote and have no problems related to automations.

 ### Alternates to Zapier